Transylvanian Hound: History

 It is claimed the Transylvanian Hound descends from hounds brought by the Magyars when they crossed the Carpathian Mountains in the ninth century and bred with those already found in the area, with the resultant progeny becoming the foundation stock for the breed.
 In the Middle Ages the dog was the favourite of the Hungarian aristocracy for hunting various game animals.
 Two height varieties developed to hunt different game in different types of terrain, and both varieties were kept together.

-The tall variety was used for hunting woodland and grassland big game, such as European bison, bear, boar, and lynx.
+The tall variety was used for hunting woodland and grassland big game, such as European bison, Eurasian brown bear, boar, and lynx.
 The short variety was used for hunting fox, hare, and chamois in overgrown or rocky terrain.

 The breed declined and was marginalised to the Carpathian woodlands, shrinking with the growth of agriculture and forestry, and by the beginning of the twentieth century it was nearly extinct.
-It was almost wiped out during the Second World War and in 1947, after Transylvania again became fully part of Romania, the Romanian government exterminated those that had survived in to remove the reminder of the Hungarian occupation.
+It was almost wiped out during the Second World War and in 1947, after Transylvania again became fully part of Romania.
+The Romanian government exterminated those that had survived in order to remove the reminder of Transylvania being formerly Hungarian.
 Some survived in Hungary and Slovakia, where breeders are working to revive the breed.

 In 1886 the first official registration of the breed began with the "Hungarian Hunting Dog Pedigree" (Magyar Vadászeb Törzskönyv).
-In 1941 the breed was registered as a Hungarian Hound by the Hungarian National Vizsla Club/Hound Division (Magyar Országos Vizsla Klub/Kopó szakosztály) and recovery of the breed started with 27 individuals; the Second World War puit an end to this.
+In 1941 the breed was registered as a Hungarian Hound by the Hungarian National Vizsla Club/Hound Division (Magyar Országos Vizsla Klub/Kopó szakosztály) and recovery of the breed started with 27 individuals; the Second World War put an end to this.
 A further recovery operation began in the 1960s.

 The breed was recognised and standardised by the Fédération Cynologique Internationale in 1963, with definitive acceptance on 30 March in that year.
 In 1968 further efforts began to recover it.
 In the twenty-first century, substantial numbers of the tall variety of the dogs may be found in both Hungary and Romania.

 The Transylvanian Hound is, naturally, recognised by the national dog breeding and fancier group, the Hungarian Kennel Club (using the FCI breed standard).